antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 **Remark:** Occasionally the code below might have the Raku expression ==>encode-to-wl().
 This is for serializing Raku objects into [Wolfram Language (WL)](https://en.wikipedia.org/wiki/Wolfram_Language) expressions.
 (This document was written as a [Mathematica](https://en.wikipedia.org/wiki/Wolfram_Mathematica) notebook.)

-**Remark:** The target audience for this document is mostly comprised of people exposed to Perl’s and Raku’s cultures and cults.
+**Remark:** The target audience for this document is mostly consists of people exposed to Perl’s and Raku’s cultures and cults.
 But most of this document should be accessible and of interest to the un-perled programmers or data scientists.

 ------

 ## 楽-for ÷ with-楽

-... aka ***“Raku-for vs with-Raku”*** *(also, maybe, “enjoyment for vs with enjoyment.”)*
+... aka ***“Raku-for vs with-Raku”*** *(also, maybe, "enjoyment for" vs "with enjoyment.")*

 First, let us make the following distinction: